IBM Dividend Safety, Payout, Growth & Much More

 My Path Forward with IBM stock

-I plan to hold my shares.
-I may consider adding to my shares below $140.
-And I will monitor the company’s results closely after the Red Hat acquisition closes.
+Never the less, I plan to hold my shares.
+I may consider adding to them below $120 per share.
+And I will monitor the company’s future growth and debt levels closely.

-If I ever feel future dividend payments are in jeopardy of being reduced, I hope to be the first running for the exits before too much damage is done.
+If I ever feel IBM’s dividends are in jeopardy of being reduced, I hope to exit the stock before too much damage is done.
 After all, IBM’s dividends are important to me as an investor.